JuliaAttic/QuDirac.jl/docs/op_math.md

   -0.4999999999999999 | 0,0 ⟩⟨ 0,0 |
 ```

-Expectation values are obtained in this manner:
+Thus, expectation values are naturally obtained in this manner:

 ```
 julia> bra(1,1)*op*ket(1,1)